 Introduction: What is a KNX IP Interface?

-In modern building automation, the KNX IP Interface acts as the communication bridge between the KNX bus system and an Ethernet (IP) network.
-It allows devices, visualization servers, and programming tools like ETS (Engineering Tool Software) to connect to KNX installations using TCP/IP instead of the traditional twisted-pair (TP) wiring.
+In modern building automation, the KNX IP Interface acts as the communication bridge between the bus system and an Ethernet (IP) network.
+It allows devices, visualization servers, and programming tools like ETS (Engineering Tool Software) to connect to installations using TCP/IP instead of the traditional twisted-pair (TP) wiring.

 Key Benefits: